Scholarships and Fellowships for People Other Than UC Students

 UC issued Administrative Memorandum #133 as a statement regarding compliance on this topic.

 Any such payment made in exchange for services rendered by the payee will be considered wages.
 Wages paid to UC employees are processed and paid through the UCFlex-HR system.
+Compensation paid to non-employees is authorized by executing a Personal Services Contract before the person starts working on their project.

 Occasionally, it may become necessary for a department to issue a non-compensatory payment (i.e. not wages) to a person who is not a UC student.
 Common examples include students from high schools or other universities who participate in summer learning programs that do not earn UC academic credit.